Offshore wind turbines stand tall above the waves, set against a cloudy sky with distant hills.

-Scotland has been a natural partner for RWE for over 20 years.
-Over this time we have delivered clean energy projects in partnership with local communities and Scottish companies, in pursuit of Scotland’s climate goals.
+Scotland has been a key partner for RWE for over 25 years.
+Over that time, we have delivered many clean energy projects in partnership with local communities, with ambitious plans to grow even further.

 RWE currently owns or operates ~ 470 megawatts (MW) of installed renewable capacity in Scotland across 27 sites, including 15 hydropower, 10 onshore wind, one offshore wind and our 55MW biomass combined heat and power plant in Fife.
 We have offices in Perth and Inverness and directly employ around 100 people (and many more indirectly) at our sites and in our offices.

 Since first generation, renewable energy projects operated by RWE have invested more than £7.8 million into Scottish communities neighbouring our sites, through their community benefit funds.
-Over their lifetime, the renewable energy projects currently in operation / construction will contribute £43.6 million into Scottish communities.
+Over their lifetime, the renewable energy projects currently in operation / construction will contribute over £53 million into Scottish communities.

 Through our pipeline of future development projects, we are fully committed to helping Scotland achieve its ambitious climate change targets.